 With the help of meditation and other mindfulness techniques, you can improve your mind, achieve the state of mindfulness, and add worth on both the professional and personal fronts.

 1. Meditate for at least 10 minutes.

 Even sitting in silence would do wonders.
 According to a recent study, silence encourages the creative process as it allows your brain the time to rest.
+Your mind and body align with each other through meditation.
 Sitting in silence helps you go inward and think more intuitively.
-Visionary scientists like Sir Isaac Newton and Albert Einstein nurtured silence over the years, and we all know about the stories of the mastery they had over their craft.
+Visionary scientists like Sir Isaac Newton and Albert Einstein nurtured silence over the years, and we all know about the stories of how they mastered over their skills.

 2. Spend time in nature.

 Go for a walk, spare some time to watch sunsets and sunrises, plant a tree or simply prune your shrubs and trees.
-Whichever way, spending time in nature is found to help relieve stress, anxiety, and depression.
+Whichever way, spending time in nature is found to help improving the mind and relieving stress, anxiety, and depression.

 3. Practice mindful eating.

 Eat slow, chew thoroughly, eliminate distractions like TV or mobile phones, and eat in silence.
+Be mindful of what you are eating.
 When you eliminate distractions while eating, you reinstate your attention towards food and the very process of eating.
 Mindful eating helps in breaking unhealthy eating habits and helps you develop healthier ones.